mattschouten/postman-environment-builder/README.md

 Postman Environment Builder is written in Python.
 It runs on both Python 2 and Python 3.
 It does not require any non-standard Python libraries.

-Azure keyvault key retrieval depends on [the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) and [jq](https://stedolan.github.io/jq/).
+Azure keyvault key retrieval depends on [the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/).

 ## Usage